reagent-project/reagent/doc/ReagentCompiler.md

 - The functions are wrapped in another function, which uses two state hooks to store component identity and "update count" - which is used to force re-render when Ratoms the component uses are updated.
-- The functions is wrapped in `react/memo` to implement `shouldComponentUpdate` logic like previously (component is rendered only if the properties change).
+- The functions is wrapped in `react/memo` to implement logic similar to `shouldComponentUpdate` (component is rendered only if the properties change).
 - This implementation passes the same test suite as class components.

 Differences to Class component implementation: